Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Methodology

 \subsection{Architecture}

-We propose \textbf{Matcha} (\textbf{m}ultimod\textbf{a}l environmen\textbf{t} \textbf{ch}atting \textbf{a}gent) which is able to interactively perceive (``chat" with) the environment through multimodal perception when the information from passive visual perception is insufficient for completing an instructed task.
+We propose \textbf{Matcha} (\textbf{m}ultimod\textbf{a}l environmen\textbf{t} \textbf{cha}tting) \textbf{agent} which is able to interactively perceive (``chat" with) the environment through multimodal perception when the information from passive visual perception is insufficient for completing an instructed task.
 The epistemic actions are executed autoregressively until the agent is confident enough about the information sufficiency in that situation.

-Fig.~\ref{fig:overview-architecture2} provides an overview of the architecture of Matcha.
-It is a modular framework of three parts: an LLM backbone, multimodal perception modules and a low-level command execution policy.
+Fig.~\ref{fig:overview-architecture2} provides an overview of the architecture of Matcha agent.
+It is a modular framework of three parts: an LLM backbone, multimodal perception modules, and a low-level command execution policy.
 They connect to each other with language as the intermediate representation for information exchange.

 To be specific, given a high-level instruction, especially the one that Matcha cannot directly perform with the command policy alone, the LLM backbone will reason the situations and select the most contextually admissible perceiving command to gather information.
 After the execution of the policy module, the resulting environmental response is processed by a correspondingly evoked multimodal perception module into semantic descriptions, e.g.\ ``clinking sound" by an auditory module after the ``knock on" action.
 Finally, the executed command itself as well as the environmental state description are fed back to the LLM for future planning.